This Persian rice recipe (chelo) with saffron and potato crust is made with basmati rice and is aromatic, delicious, and a staple in Persian cuisine.

 Basmati rice does come in both brown and white versions.
 Remember, brown rice still has the outer husk or covering of each grain.
 This basmati rice recipe is for the white version.

-How to steep saffron
+How to bloom saffron

 Saffron is used to make that yellow rice we all know and love in Persian chelo and even in Spanish paella.
 The best way to use saffron is to keep it in its thread form.
 Then when you are ready to use it, crush the saffron threads with a mortar and pestle.
-Add some hot water, like a tablespoonful, and let the saffron steep and wait for 10-20 minutes.

-This steeped saffron water is a bowl of bright orange water.
+This bloomed saffron water is a bowl of bright orange water.
 But don’t let that color fool you either!
 Because when you mix that golden orange water with rice, you end up with some beautiful yellow rice.
 And that smell, it’s swoon worthy!

 You can use the saffron infused water two ways with this basmati rice recipe.
 It all depends on how you serve your plate of basmati rice.
 If you want to serve your rice as I have in the top picture, a platter of white rice topped with golden yellow rice on top, you need to do the following.
 Steep the saffron and let it sit until the rice cooked.